 j) Ladies Section

-The Ladies Committee will be responsible for running competitions, matches and social events on behalf of the Ladies Section.
+The Ladies Committee will be responsible for running competitions, matches, and social events on behalf of the Ladies Section.

-Ladies Competitions are normally played on Thursdays and the 1st tee is reserved from 08.00am - 10.30am for that purpose throughout the year, or at other times if specifically requested and agreed in advance.
-For major events this may be extended, and details will be provided in the weekly diary and tee information sheets.
+Ladies Competitions are normally played on Thursdays, and the 1st tee is reserved from 08:00 am – 10:30 am for that purpose throughout the year, or at other times if specifically requested and agreed in advance.
+For major events, this may be extended, and details will be provided in the weekly diary and tee information sheets.
 A copy of the Starting Sheet for each competition will be displayed on the board in the entrance hall so that non-competitors may see when the tee is booked and when competitors are likely to take precedence on the 1st and 10th hole.

-Other Members are permitted to play on Thursdays outside of the tee times reserved for the Ladies events, but at all times they must allow a reasonable time gap (1 clear hole) behind the last Ladies playing group and may not request to "play through".
+Other Members are permitted to play on Thursdays outside of the tee times reserved for the Ladies events, but at all times they must allow a reasonable time gap (1 clear hole) behind the last Ladies playing group and may not request to "play through."

 k) Handicap Allowances